MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.txt

 |npm-version|
 |license|

-Clustergrammer-JS is the front-end JavaScript library that builds the interactive heatmap visualization in `SVG`_ using the visualization library `D3.js`_.
+Clustergrammer-JS is the front end JavaScript library that builds the interactive clustergram visualization in `SVG`_ using the visualization library `D3.js`_.
 The library is free and open-source and can be found on `GitHub`_.

 .. _clustergrammer_js_dependencies: